peace-and-protection/Peace-and-Protection/README.md

-In this branch are themes that where not originally distributed by Pai in the pnp script.
+In this branch are themes that were not originally distributed by Pai in the pnp script.

 ## Nchalada
 ![Nchalada](https://github.com/solbu/Peace-and-Protection/blob/themes/preview/preview_Nchalada.bmp)